kinotto/TicTacToeAI/README.md

-Tic Tac Toe AI  javascript library based on the Minimax (depth first) Algorithm, for browser and Node.js

 Are you building your custom tic tac toe?
 Are you looking for a way to boost your game adding AI?

 This is what i'm trying to accomplish with this library, the algorithm is the implementation of the <a href="https://en.wikipedia.org/wiki/Minimax#Minimax_algorithm_with_alternate_moves"> MiniMax</a>

+Tic Tac Toe AI is the javascript implementation of the Minimax (depth first) Algorithm that let you build easily an unbeatable AI, for browser and Node.js.

 ![img](https://thumbs.gfycat.com/AdmiredSecretHornedviper-size_restricted.gif)